The top 10 ways to add natural light to your homeback to article list

 2. Roof lanterns

 A popular addition to many extensions and first-floor rooms, rooflights can be strategically placed above a staircase, in an open-plan living space or in a bathroom, and are proven to deliver double the level of light of an average window.
-Incorporating rooflights from the start can also increase the amount of wall space available for striking artwork, and advanced models can include built-in blinds, remote-controlled opening and closing, and even the facility to slide them back to create an alfresco feeling.
-Hometech provides a range of low cost natural light solutions that can be retro-fitted in your home and installed on the day of purchase.
-Find out more about Hometech natural light solutions
+Incorporating rooflights from the start can also increase the amount of wall space available for striking artwork, and advanced models can include built-in blinds, remote-controlled opening and closing, and even the facility to slide them back to create an al fresco feeling.

 4. Glazed gables